-All Uyghur people truly believe in their historical connections mainly with Tarim Basin16-a territory in Northwest China occupying an area of about 888,000 km2 in China's modern Southern Xinjiang region17.
-The historical name for the Tarim Basin is Altishahr (六城 or نشهر), which means "six cities" in Uyghur (Figure 1).
+All Uyghur people truly believe in their historical connections mainly with Tarim Basin -a territory in Northwest China occupying an area of about 888,000 km2 in China's modern Southern Xinjiang region .
+The historical name for the Tarim Basin is Altishahr (六城 or الذي شير), which means "six cities" in Uyghur (Figure 1).
 The Uyghurs historically refer to this area collectively as "Uyghuristan" or "East Turkestan" or "Chinese Turkestan".
 Kamalov noted that modern researchers do not have a common opinion regarding the use of the concept of "East Turkestan", which appeared in Russian science in the 19th century and then became widespread.
 The concept of "East Turkestan" is related to the concept of "Turkestan"-the country of the Turks or the country inhabited by the Turkic peoples.
 East Turkestan has always been inhabited by Turkic peoples, including the Uyghurs, Kazakhs, Kyrgyz, and others, but the Uyghurs make up the predominant population.
 The word "Turkestan" was used in the Arab-Persian historical and geographical writings of the medieval period.
 This term became widespread in the 19th century, when researchers conventionally divided the entire Turkestan into three parts: "Russian or West", "Chinese or East," and "Afghan Turkestan".
-Thus, the synonym for the geographical concept of "East Turkestan" for a long time was the concept of "Chinese Turkestan".
-Nowadays, the concept of "East Turkestan" is na accepted concept and there is strong solidarity with the Uyghurs in society.
+Thus, the synonym for the geographical concept of "East Turkestan" in the PRC is forbidden, and no one can use it, except when this term is criticized.
+In Turkey, on the other hand, "East Turkestan" is an accepted concept and there is strong solidarity with the Uyghurs in society.